David Verney, 21st Baron Willoughby de Broke: Personal life

 He married Petra Aird, the daughter of Colonel Sir John Renton Aird, Bart., in 1965.
-They divorced in 1989, and in 2003 he married secondly Alexandra du Luart, only daughter of Sir Adam Butler and a granddaughter of one-time Deputy Prime Minister Rab Butler.
+They divorced in 1989, and in 2003 he married secondly Alexandra "Min" du Luart, only daughter of Sir Adam Butler and a granddaughter of one-time Deputy Prime Minister Rab Butler.
 He has two sons by his first marriage, Rupert and John Verney, and two stepdaughters.

 The heir apparent to the title is his elder son, the Hon Rupert Greville Verney (born 1966).